 From here begins the path of the pioneers who began the long journey that was to lead to the current computers.

-The first mechanical calculating machine saw the light in 1623, by Wilhelm Schickard, and was able to perform the four basic operations.
-It was unfortunately destroyed during the Thirty Years' War.
-It was then in 1642 that the philosopher French Blaise Pascal, who wanted to facilitate the work of his father inspector of taxes realized, without knowing the work of Schickard, a similar machine capable of making only additions and subtractions.
+The first mechanical calculator machine saw the light in 1623, by Wilhelm Schickard, and was able to perform the four basic operations.
+It was unfortunately destroyed during the thirty -year war.
+It was then in 1642 that the French philosopher Blaise Pascal, that wanting to facilitate the work of the tax inspector of the taxes he created, without knowing Schickard's work, such a machine capable of making only additions and subtractions.

 This machine was called "La Pascaline", in Italian "Pascaline".
-It was composed of a series of cogwheels indicating the units, tens, hundreds and so on, and each was divided into ten sectors from 0 to 9.
-Its operation was quite simple: To perform the sum 9 + 3, you set the wheel of the units to 9 and advanced it 3 positions.
-Thus a 2 was obtained on the wheel of the units and another 1 on the wheel of the tens that was automatically rotated by some gears, providing the number 12 result of the operation.
-He therefore operated in a rudimentary manner; however, it applied a fundamental principle of mechanical calculation: the "automatic carry-over".
-Even today it is the principle that regulates the operation of the odometer of cars.
+It was composed of a series of toothed wheels indicating the units, the dozens, the hundreds and so on, and each was divided into ten sectors from 0 to 9.
+Its operation was somewhat simple: to perform the sum 9 + 3, the wheel of the units was imposed on 9 and it was made by 3 positions.
+Thus a 2 was obtained on the wheel of the units and another 1 on the wheel of the dozens that were automatically rotated.
+From some gears, providing the number 12 result of the operation.

 Gottfried Leibniz

-Gottfried Leibniz, a German philosopher and mathematician, designed a calculating machine more advanced than Pascal's.
+Gottfried Leibniz, German philosopher and mathematician, designed a more advanced calculating machine than that of Pascal.
 It was 1664.
 His contribution to the history of calculation is fundamental.
-To Him we owe the discovery of the binary numbering system on which the operation of all modern computers is based.
+He was responsible for the discovery of the binary numbering system on which the operation of all modern computers is based.
 He showed that with the binary system the execution of multiplication takes place through addition and in 1683 he conceived a multiplier machine based on this principle.
-The binary numbering system is mentioned by Leibniz in his manuscript dated March 15, 1679.
-In it is reproduced a medal designed by him that, curiously, connects binary numbering to theology.
-At the top was written:
+The binary numbering system is mentioned by Leibniz in a manuscript dated March 15, 1679.
+In it a medal he designed is reproduced which, curiously, connects the binary numbering to theology.
+At the top it was written to it:

 "One created everything from nothing", and below "One is necessary."

-Gottfried Leibniz certainly could not predict that binary numbering would be essential for the realization of computers, but the ease with which it is possible to represent a 1 or a 0 in electronics has made the choice of this system almost automatic.
-In Leibniz's machine, what was called the "Leibniz wheel" was used, which stored the result of an operation in a totalizer register that gradually "accumulates" the result up to its total value.
-This mechanism made it possible to perform multiplication according to the simple but long-winded principle of repeated addition.
+Gottfried Leibniz certainly could not predict that the binary numbering would be essential for the realization of the calculators, but the ease with which it is possible to represent a 1 or a 0 in electronics made the choice of this system almost automatic.
+In Leibniz's car, what took the name of "Leibniz wheel" was used which stored the result of an operation in a totalizing register that gradually "accumulates" the result until its total value.
+This mechanism made it possible to perform multiplication according to the simple but long -lived principle of the repeated investigation.
 4 x 3 = 12, is calculated as 4 + 4 + 4 = 12.
-The principle used by Leibniz was in turn taken up and improved in 1820 by the French Charles Xavier de Colmar in his "arithmometer".
+The principle used by Leibniz was in turn taken up and improved in 1820 by the French Charles Xavier de Colmar in his "arrhythmometer".

-At first glance, the mechanism of Pascal and Leibniz is related to the mechanisms of watchmaking.
-The clock mechanism is connected in two ways to the history of the computer.
+At first glance the mechanism of Pascal and Leibniz proves to be learned with the watch mechanisms.
+The clock mechanism is linked by two ways to the history of the elaborator.
 On the one hand, the computer is a cybernetic machine.
-Cybernetics has its ancestors in the automata of past centuries, while the other point where history intersects with that of the computer, concerns technological evolution.
-The construction of monumental clocks, with automata or with increasingly complex astronomical instruments and, at the same time, of increasingly smaller and more precise portable clocks, brings precision mechanics to a very high level.
-Watchmaking, therefore, having reached the peak of its development, thus leaves a precious technological legacy to the emerging discipline of automatic calculation.
+Cybernetics has its ancestors in the automatons of the past centuries, while the other point where history intersects with that of the elaborator, concerns technological evolution.
+The construction of monumental watches, with automatic autonomic tools or more complex astronomical tools and, in parallel, of ever smaller and more precise portable watches, brings precision mechanics to a very high level.
+The watchmaking, therefore, arrived at the height of its development, thus leaves a precious technological inheritance to the emerging discipline of automatic calculation.

 Giovanni Poleni

-Giovanni Poleni, Venetian Marquis, scientist and professor at the University of Padua, is credited with the creation of the first mechanical calculator invented and manufactured in Italy.
-The story of the computer continues.
-Poleni had the idea of exploiting, as an "engine", a weight similar to that used in pendulum clocks.
-It was a weight tied to a rope wrapped on an axis.
-As he descended, he rotated the axis and then gave movement to the whole calculator.
+To Giovanni Poleni, Venetian marquis, scientist and professor at the University of Padua, the merit for the realization of the first mechanical calculator invented and made in Italy goes.
+The history of the computer continues.
+Poleni had the idea of exploiting, as a "engine", a weight similar to that used in pendulum watches.
+It was a weight linked to a rope wrapped on an axis.
+As he descended, he rotated the axis and then gave the movement to the whole calculator.

 Operation.

-The core of the machine is represented by the "transposer", a wheel equipped with raiseable teeth that interacts with small gears with ten fixed teeth, called accumulators.
-So, to set the digits on the transposer you have to activate, raising them, the teeth equivalent to the number to be processed.
-At each rotation the accumulators advance according to the raised teeth on the transposer.
-Each complete turn of an accumulator (ten teeth, equivalent to ten units), automatically advances a tooth of the next accumulator, thus carrying out the carryover operation.
-A front dial numbered from one to nine allows you to set the multiplier by inserting a peg that stops the machine after the desired number of rotations.
-The result is then displayed in small windows that show as many numbered discs fixed to the axes of the accumulators.
+The core of the machine is represented by the "transposer", A wheel equipped with attractive teeth that interacts with small ten fixed teeth gears, said accumulators.
+Therefore, to set the figures on the transposition, the teeth equivalent to the number to be elaborated.
+At each rotation the accumulators advance according to the raised teeth on the transposition.
+Each complete lap of an accumulator (ten teeth, equivalent to ten), Automatically advance a tooth of the subsequent accumulator, thus carrying out the reporting operation.

-This first example was in fact a complete machine that could have given great results if it had not had a great defect.
-They were mechanical devices and as such required to be built with some precision.
-Unfortunately, the knowledge of mechanical technology of the time was certainly not able to solve these problems and proved to be completely inadequate for practical uses.
-In the first printed work by Giovanni Poleni, published towards the end of 1709 by the publisher Aloisio Pavino, entitled "Miscellaneous", he reported on the title page these three different topics:
+This first specimen was in fact a complete machine that could have given great results if it had not had a great flaw.
+They were mechanical devices and as such they required to be built with a certain precision.
+Unfortunately, the knowledge of mechanical technology of the time were certainly not able to solve these problems and proved to be completely inadequate for practical uses.
+In the first printed work by Giovanni Poleni, published towards the end of 1709 at the publisher Aloisio Pavino, entitled "Miscellanea", he reported these three different topics on the front page:

 The second section of the miscellany therefore deals with the first Italian mechanical calculator.